Degrees of Freedom for Radiating Systems: NDoF and shadow area

 where $|A_\T{s}|=4\pi\ave{A_\T{s}}$ denotes the total shadow area.
 This demonstrates that the NDoF is approximately twice to the total shadow area measured in squared wavelengths, where 2 stems from the two polarizations.
 Additionally, the NDoF is twice the number of significant characteristic modes~\cite{Gustafsson+Lundgren2024}.

-Radiation modes for six different objects are depicted in Fig.~\ref{fig:radmodes}.
-The radiation mode eiganvalues $\radm_n$ are normalized with the surface resistivity $R_{\mrm{s}}$, and the mode index $n$ is scaled with the NDoF, $\Na$, based on the shadow area~\eqref{eq:NDoF_As}, as shown in Tab.~\ref{tab:Area}.
-The $\Na$ dominant normalized radiation modes have approximately unit magnitude, after which they rapidly decay.

-The average shadow area $\ave{\As}$ can be determined analytically or numerically.
-For convex shapes it reduces to a quarter of the surface area $A$~\cite{Vouk1948}
+The shadow area, $A_\T{s}(\UV{k})$, is determined by illuminating the (opaque) region in the direction $\UV{k}$ and projecting the resulting shadow onto a plane perpendicular to this direction, as shown in Fig.~\ref{fig:ShadowAreaXYZ}.
+For convex shapes, the shadow area is equivalent to the maximum cross-sectional area in the given direction.
+Note that the shadow area is symmetric $A_\T{s}(\UV{k})=A_\T{s}(-\UV{k})$.

+The NDoF and shadow area are first analyzed for a spherical region with radius $a$.
+Due to the spherical symmetry, the shadow area is independent of the illumination direction, $A_\T{s}(\UV{k}) = \pi a^2$, corresponding to the cross-sectional area.
+Consequently, the average shadow area~\eqref{eq:Aeff2As} over all directions is also $\ave{A_\T{s}} = \pi a^2$.
+The NDoF, given by~\eqref{eq:NDoF_As}, is $2(ka)^2$, consistent with the classical result in~\eqref{eq:NDoFsph}.
+The corresponding average maximal gain, derived from~\eqref{eq:NDoFMaxGain}, is $(ka)^2$, which matches the leading term in Harrington's gain estimate~\cite{Harrington1960}.

+For a spherical region, the total surface area, $A = 4\pi a^2$, is exactly four times the average shadow area, $A=4\ave{A_\T{s}}$.
+This relationship is a general result for convex shapes, originally derived by Cauchy~\cite{Vouk1948}

-This can be derived from the fact that each ray intersecting the object intersects the boundary twice~\cite{Vouk1948}, as shown in Fig.~\ref{fig:ShadowArea}.
+This identity follows from the principle that each ray intersecting the object also intersects its boundary twice~\cite{Vouk1948}, as illustrated in Fig.~\ref{fig:ShadowArea}.
 For non-convex objects, rays might intersect the boundary more than twice.
 This can be interpreted as shadowing of some regions, or equivalently, that some boundary points cannot radiate undestructively over $2\pi$ steradian to the farfield.
-For convex objects, the NDoF~\eqref{eq:NDoF_As} simplifies as
+For convex objects with surface area $A$, the NDoF~\eqref{eq:NDoF_As} reduces to

 This estimate agree with the $L=ka$ cutoff for spherical regions~\eqref{eq:NDoFsph} and Weyl's law for convex shaped regions~\eqref{eq:Weyl2D} but differ for non-convex shapes, see Tab.~\ref{tab:Area}.